paul-schwendenman/twintrim/readme.rst

     python3 -m nose --with-json-extended

-:note: the requirements.txt file is required to run tests. one of the
+:note: the requirements-test.txt file is required to run tests. one of the
        dependencies includes a personally patched version of pyfakefs which doesn't seem to work on python3.